Sebring station

-Sebring station (also known as the Old Sebring Seaboard Air Line Depot and the Seaboard Air Line Passenger Station) is a train station in Sebring, Florida, United States.
-It is currently served by Amtrak, the national railroad passenger system.
+History

 Located on East Center Avenue, the station was constructed in 1924 by the Seaboard Air Line Railway.
 Approaching the transfer of passenger services to Amtrak, the station was used by the Seaboard Coast Line Railroad for the Silver Meteor, Silver Star and the Palmland.
-The latter train ended in 1971, while the Silver Meteor and Silver Star remain operated by Amtrak to the present.
-Amtrak trains formerly using the station included the Floridian, Palmetto, Sunset Limited and the short-lived intrastate Tampa-Miami Silver Palm service.
+The latter train ended in 1971, while the Silver Meteor and Silver Star remained operated by Amtrak..
+Amtrak trains formerly using the station included the Floridian (1971–1979), Palmetto (2002–2004), Sunset Limited (1993–1996) and Silver Palm (1982–1985).